 This section identifies the minimum launch limitations for vehicles that do not require an FTS.
 Examples include unguided rail-launched propulsive vehicles and guided vehicles that satisfy Section 4.3.2.1 (A).
 Guided vehicles determined to require an FTS shall meet the requirements of 4.3.3.3.
-These may also be applicable to range tests involving projectiles, where the object

-Check the GSFC Technical Standards Program website at http://standards.gsfc.nasa.gov or contact the Executive Secretary for the GSFC Technical Standards Program to verify correct version prior to use. may not be considered a 'vehicle' per say, but still presents similar hazards as a ballistic propulsive vehicle.
+These may also be applicable to range tests involving projectiles, where the object may not be considered a 'vehicle' per say, but still presents similar hazards as a ballistic propulsive vehicle.
 The range user will work with the WFF Safety Office to determine the applicable requirements in this case, and document them in the mission's specific tailoring.

-- 4.3.3.4.1 The range (or range user where applicable) shall ensure the effective launch elevation and azimuth settings allow planned impact to occur within approved operating areas. - 4.3.3.4.2 For proven rail launched vehicles, the range or (range user where applicable) shall ensure the effective launch elevation setting is no greater than 85 degrees.
+4.3.3.4.1 The range (or range user where applicable) shall ensure the effective launch elevation and azimuth settings allow planned impact to occur within approved operating areas.

+4.3.3.4.2 For proven rail launched vehicles, the range or (range user where applicable) shall ensure the effective launch elevation setting is no greater than 85 degrees.